tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 just so.

 You can of course change your mind later on which icons you want to hide or show.
-Remove or restore the double forward slash space from the appropriate lines as needed.
+Remove or restore the double forward slash space for the appropriate lines as needed.

 ### Order Icons